Cross-Lingual Transfer in Zero-Shot Cross-Language Entity Linking: Introduction

-We propose an approach to cross-language entity linking, in which we produce text representations with multilingual BERT~\cite{devlin-etal-2019-bert} for the mention text, entity name, mention context and entity description.
-We use a neural ranking objective and a deep learning model to combine these representations and a one-hot embedding for the entity and mention type to produce a cross-language linker.
-Even though previous work tend to use multilingual encoders for one language at a time, \eg train a Spanish NER system with mBERT, we ask: can our model effectively link entities {\em across} languages?
-We find that, somewhat surprisingly, our approach does exceedingly well with scores comparable to previously reported best results.
+We propose to leverage text representations with multilingual BERT~\cite{devlin-etal-2019-bert} for cross-language entity linking to handle the mention text, entity name, mention context and entity description\footnote{Our code is available at \url{https://github.com/elliotschu/crosslingual-el}}.
+We use a neural ranking objective and a deep learning model to combine these representations, along with a one-hot embedding for the entity and mention type, to produce a cross-language linker.
+We use this ranking architecture to highlight the ability of mBERT to perform on this task without a more complex architecture.
+Although previous work tends to use multilingual encoders for one language at a time, \eg train a Spanish NER system with mBERT, we ask: can our model effectively link entities {\em across} languages?
+We find that, somewhat surprisingly, our approach does exceedingly well; scores are comparable to previously reported best results that are trained on data not available to our model (they have access to non-English names).
 Next, we consider a multilingual setting, in which a single system is simultaneously trained to link mentions in multiple languages to an English KB.
-Previous work~\cite{upadhyay-etal-2018-joint} has shown that multilingual models can perform robustly on cross-language entity linking.Again, we find that, surprisingly, a model trained on multiple languages at once does about as well, or in some cases better, then the same model trained separately on every language.
+Previous work~\cite{upadhyay-etal-2018-joint} has shown that multilingual models can perform robustly on cross-language entity linking.
+Again, we find that, surprisingly, a model trained on multiple languages at once does about as well, or in some cases better, than the same model trained separately on every language.